2017 New Year Resolutions For NQ Mobile

 - The Investor Group will buy Showself.

-- The Investor Group will invest $100MM to buy NQ stock at price of $5.25.
+- The Investor Group will invest $100MM to buy NQ stock at a price of $5.25.

 - Within 20 business days, details of the deal will be finished.

 From my point of view, the biggest surprise from that press release is that Showself will be included in the deal.
-If it is not sold, the NQ stock share price will not reflect any value from Showself, literally, zero.
+If it is not sold, NQ's share price will not reflect any value from Showself, literally, zero.

 Then how much will Showself's price tag be?
 Currently, the annual revenue run rate for Showself is roughly $150MM.
 The business has been profitable and is still growing at a fast pace.
 If we give a conservative PS of 2X, the valuation will be about $300MM.

-Usually when an investor buys a large trunk of stock shares, the buying price is discounted.
+Usually when an investor buys a large trunk of shares, the buying price is discounted.
 However, in this case, the Investor Group will buy $100MM worth of NQ stock at a market price ($3.28 as of Jan 20th) plus a ~60% markup.
-Apparently, it illustrates that the Investor Group believes very strongly that the NQ share price is significantly undervalued and is confident that it will go much higher in the near future.
+Apparently, it illustrates that the Investor Group believes very strongly that NQ's share price is significantly undervalued and is confident that it will go much higher in the near future.

 The Investor Group consists of Dr. Shi and a private equity fund.
 That means the deal will not require any approval from CSRC.
 That was the biggest risk and uncertainty for the previous FLM divestment attempt.
 Therefore, for this latest FLM and Showself divestment, if the sales and purchase agreement (SPA) can be reached, it means close to a 100% chance that the deal can close successfully.